Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Distribution recovery from limited statistics

-Given the derivations for \(\alpha_i\) and \(\beta_i\) alongside the original statistical features, it is useful to compare these components across events for specific acts to determine where \(\alpha_i\) and \(\beta_i\) contribute additional predictive power.
+Given the derivations for $\alpha_i$ and $\beta_i$ alongside the original statistical features, we compare these components across events for specific acts to identify where $\alpha_i$ and $\beta_i$ add predictive power.
 Larger distances between the feature distributions of two acts indicate greater separability.
-For example, consider two acts \(\{1,2\}\) in a pairwise setting.
+Consider two acts $\{1,2\}$ in a pairwise setting.